RadAlpaca11/robot-experiments/CogACTnotes.md

 - the vlm and the llm are kinda combined
 - needed miniconda to run
 - uses vision and text input going through vision model, large language model, and action model to achieve the text input
+- was unable to access llama 2 7b (this was our final roadblock)